octo-technology/OpenTezos/docs/formal-verification/gadt-coq.md

 The values of a sum type are typically grouped into several classes, called variants.
 A value of a variant type is usually created with a quasi-functional entity called a constructor.
 Each variant has its own constructor, which takes a specified number of arguments with specified types.
 The set of all possible values of a sum type is the set-theoretic sum, i.e., the disjoint union, of the sets of all possible values of its variants.
 Enumerated types are a special case of sum types in which the constructors take no arguments, as exactly one value is defined for each constructor.

 The ADT defines two monoids (PRODUCT and SUM) describing possible operations on Data type.
 It defines the algebra on data types.
 A monoid requires to define reflexivity, associativity and neutral element.
-Obviously ADT defines monoid an not RING because there is no inverse of Integers !
-The ADT is also classified as a semi RING.

 PRODUCT monoid =
 - reflexive (not really but up to an isomorphism) = swap